Electromagnetic plasma wave modes propagating along light-cone coordinates: Remarks- Perspective

 which is the same as \eqref{waveeq2} but with an effective plasma frequency, $\sqrt{\omega_p^2+\lambda^2}$.
 Thus, new three-dimensional wavepackets can be constructed by averaging over a distribution of $\lambda$.

-On the other hand, in general the same treatment of Sec.~\ref{sec3} can be performed for the other solutions of Sec.~\ref{sec1}.
-For the Double Airy solution, In particular, we saw that a well defined wavefront is one of its key features.
-Depending on the value of $\alpha$, or the form of the averaging distribution $\zeta(\alpha)$, the waveform develop a shock front.
+On the other hand, the same treatment of Sec.~\ref{sec3} can be performed for the other solutions of Sec.~\ref{sec1}.
+For the Double Airy solution, in particular, we saw that a well defined wavefront is one of its key features.
+Depending on the value of $\alpha$, or the form of the averaging distribution $\zeta(\alpha)$, the waveform of the other solutions could also develop a shock front.

 Finally, one must speculate whether the exotic electromagnetic structures explored in this study are potentially realizable in the laboratory.
 It seems that it may be so because several other plasma wavepackets have been observed in laser-plasma experiments.
-It will be definitely worth trying.
+However, the current linear analysis for the wavepackets excludes the nonlinear dominant effects present in the structured beams propagation in high-intensity laser-plasma interactions.
+This could (likely would) alter the structure and stability of the derived wavepackets.
+But, due to the asymmetry of the two light-cone coordinates of the presented linear solutions, it is possible that any nonlinear solution also will retain such feature, allowing us to be able to find generalizations of nonlinear solutions where space and time are treated in an asymmetrical form.

+Nevertheless, these solutions define a path to find their nonlinear counterpart after experimenting with somewhat low intensity beams.
+Another point to keep in mind is that for circularly polarized beams, the main manifestation of the nonlinear relativistic effects is to change $\omega_p^2$ to $\omega_p^2/\gamma$; this could result in cosmetic readjustments leaving the structure mostly intact.

+In the same spirit, all the presented wave packet solutions can be used as new test problems for PIC code simulations, as is usually do with other plasma waves \cite{kilian,Raynaud,Markidis}.
+We plan to handle some of these problems in near future.